postsharp/Metalama.Documentation/content/conceptual/sdk/scaffolding.md

 The unit test project:

-* references the public project;
+* References the public project.
-* references the weaver project with both `OutputItemType="Analyzer"` and `ReferenceOutputAssembly="false"`;
+* References the weaver project with both `OutputItemType="Analyzer"` and `ReferenceOutputAssembly="false"`.
-* references the following packages:
+* References the following packages:
   * `Metalama.Testing.AspectTesting`
   * `Microsoft.NET.Test.Sdk`
   * `xunit`
   * `xunit.runner.visualstudio`
-* can target any platform supported by the test framework.
+* Can target any platform supported by the test framework.

 ### Example